lucasklaassen/integer-test/README.md

 - To deploy this project I'm using a docker container which has the AWS CLI installed within it.
 I'm mounting a few volumes into the container so it has access to the code and my AWS Creds.
 I've used this approach in previous projects and it's always worked well.

+- Since the back-end is using lambda functions you may experience some slowness when using the API on the first few hits due to cold starts.

 ### Your feedback on this technical challenge

 - This is definitely one of the more fun challenges I've taken on so far.
 It allows you to be quite creative and have total control over a full stack solution.